 - Have you won a particular award?

-- Do you have a high Illinois Agility Test score?
+- Do you have a high Illinois agility test score?

-The best advice before writing your CV, is to remember that football coaches, managers and agents are all very busy people, so before reading your CV, they will scan through to asses if its worth a reading.
-Therefore, your CV needs to be clean of excess copy, and easy to pick out important and impressive information at a glance, as this is the first stage to getting signed.
+Make your football CV ScannableRemember, football coaches, managers, and agents are all very busy people.
+So before reading your CV, they will scan through to assess if it's worth a reading.
+Therefore, it must be easy to pick out important information at a glance.

-The information you convey on your CV needs to demonstrate the qualities of a professional football player.
-You need to show that you understand all aspects of the game, not just show that you play.
-For example, your football CV and covering letter need to collectively demonstrate:
+Your Football CV Must Show Your ProfessionalismThe information you convey on your CV needs to show the qualities of a professional football player.
+You need to show that you understand all aspects of the game.
+For example, your football CV and covering letter need to show:

 - Your football playing experience

-- Your awareness for nutrition
+- Your awareness of nutrition

 - Your commitment to fitness